AdobeDocs/analytics.en/help/admin/tools/server-call-usage/overage-overview.md

   </tr>
   <tr>
    <td colname="col1"> <p>CX Enterprise organization </p> </td>
-   <td colname="col2"> <p>An organization is the entity that enables an administrator to configure groups and users, and to control single sign-on in the CX Enterprise.
-The organization functions like a login company that spans all the CX Enterprise products and solutions. </p> <p>Most often, an organization is your company name.
+   <td colname="col2"> <p>An organization is the entity that enables an administrator to configure groups and users, and to control single sign-on in CX Enterprise.
+The organization functions like a login company that spans all CX Enterprise products and solutions. </p> <p>Most often, an organization is your company name.
 However, a company can have many organizations. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Server call commitment </p> </td>